 Learn how to sell XRP easily by following a step-by-step guide and compare 10+ crypto exchanges.
 Get started today.

 Disclaimer: This page is not financial advice or an endorsement of digital assets, providers or services.
 Digital assets are volatile and risky, and past performance is no guarantee of future results.
 Potential regulations or policies can affect their availability and services provided.
 Talk with a financial professional before making a decision.
 Finder or the author may own cryptocurrency discussed on this page.

 Knowing how to sell XRP is only half the battle, so use our list of exchanges to some of the best places to sell XRP.
 Sort exchanges by deposit methods and fiat support, then click Go to site when you find the right fit.

-While you might commonly see the term “Ripple” used to refer to the XRP cryptocurrency, this is not the correct way of referring to this widely traded digital currency.
+While you might commonly see the term "Ripple" used to refer to the XRP cryptocurrency, this isn't the correct way of referring to this widely traded digital currency.

 Ripple is a US tech company that wants to transform the cross-border payments industry; XRP is an independent digital asset that enables fast transactions between different fiat currencies on the Ripple network.

 Find out more about the differences between the two in our Ripple vs XRP comparison.